 The observers were pleased to note the continued use of telecom Hearings.
-Here, between 2 and up to a maximum of the top 4 ranked proposals from the remote evaluation were joined into the process to answer specific and suitably detailed questions (maximum 5-7 specific questions per EoI) composed by the independent experts and EFPIA representatives.
-We strongly recommend the continuation of this practice.
+A maximum of 4 of the top ranked proposals from the remote evaluation were asked to take part in these hearings.
+Proposers were asked to answer specific and suitably detailed questions (maximum 5-7 specific questions per EoI) formulated by the independent experts and EFPIA representatives.
+We strongly recommend this practice be continued.